MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-microsoft-365-apps-updates-configuration-manager.md

      You can have other check boxes selected in the **Products** and **Classifications** tabs.
 But, **Microsoft 365 Apps/Office 2019/Office LTSC** and **Updates** need to be selected for Configuration Manager to receive notifications when Office update packages are available.

 4. Next, synchronize software updates.
 If you don't do that, you won't see the updates in the console and the updates won't be available to deploy.
-For more information about how to synchronize software updates, see [Introduction to software updates in Microsoft Endpoint Configuration Manager](/mem/configmgr/sum/understand/software-updates-introduction).
+For more information about how to synchronize software updates, see [Introduction to software updates in Configuration Manager](/mem/configmgr/sum/understand/software-updates-introduction).

 ## Enable Microsoft 365 Apps clients to receive updates from Configuration Manager